MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 ## Manage Container Network Adapters

-Regardless of network configuration (DHCP or NAT), several commands are available that enable managing a containers network adapter and virtual switch connections.
+Regardless of network configuration (NAT or Transparent), several PowerShell commands are available for managing container network adapter and virtual switch connections.

 Manage a Containers Network Adapter